Who is Responsible for Pest Control in Rental Properties - Landlords or Tenants?

 Whether you agree or not, your job as a landlord is to ensure a safe and pest-free property for your tenant.
 It is your prime duty to fix all issues that lead to pest infestation in your rental property.

-With regular pest control in your rental apartment, you can protect not just your tenants, but your property too against these dangerous pests like roaches, termites, rats, and even birds.
+With commercial pest control in your rental apartment, you can protect not just your tenants, but your property too against these dangerous pests like roaches, termites, rats, and even birds.

 If you want to ensure you keep getting your rental income, you must take the first complaint about pest control from your tenant seriously.
 Follow these steps when you first tenants report about pest infestation in your property.